franqsbepop/MScStochasticsFinancialMathematics/CalibratingLocalStochasticVol/README.md

-# Deep  Calibration of Local Stochastic Volatility models
+# The code provided builds on the work of "Deep  Calibration of Local Stochastic Volatility models "

-Authors:

-Christa Cuchiero (University of Vienna), [Homepage](https://www.mat.univie.ac.at/~cuchiero/)

-Wahid Khosrawi (ETH Zurich), [Homepage](https://people.math.ethz.ch/~kwahid/)

-Josef Teichmann (ETH Zurich), [Homepage](https://people.math.ethz.ch/~jteichma/)

-This is the repo corresponding to the paper:
+Authors: Christa Cuchiero (University of Vienna), [Homepage](https://www.mat.univie.ac.at/~cuchiero/) Wahid Khosrawi (ETH Zurich), [Homepage](https://people.math.ethz.ch/~kwahid/) Josef Teichmann (ETH Zurich), [Homepage](https://people.math.ethz.ch/~jteichma/) This is the repo corresponding to the paper:
 [A Generative Adversarial Network Approach to Calibration of Local Stochastic Volatility Models](https://www.mdpi.com/2227-9091/8/4/101)
 For citations:\
 **MDPI and ACS Style**\
 Cuchiero, C.; Khosrawi, W.; Teichmann, J. A Generative Adversarial Network Approach to Calibration of Local Stochastic Volatility Models.
 Risks **2020**, 8(4), 101.